Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

-DOSBox is another emulator, but it's not recommended for running business applications since it's designed for playing single-user games only.
-It's fast, likely because it doesn't have the record and file-locking of the other emulators!
-Needless to say, without the file-locking of the other emulators, accidents can happen to your data!
+DOSBox is another DOS emulator for Windows, a much earlier version of DOSBox-X. DOSBox is not recommended for running business applications since it's designed for playing single-user games.
+NOTE: It's fast, likely because it doesn't have the proven record and file-locking of the other emulators!
+Needless to say, without the verified file-locking of the other emulators, accidents can happen to networked data!
+DOSBox is not recommended as an emulator for running SharkBase.

 The most important ways in which Shark is in tune with its xBase competitors is its data compatibility and language similarity.
-In fact, VP-Info/Shark data files ("dbf" files) are all Clipper/dBase compatible capable of handling unlimited records.
+In fact, VP-Info/Shark data files ("dbf" files) are all Clipper/dBase compatible, compatible with any specific version of dBase or Clipper.
+Shark also offers its own dBase/Clipper-compatible dbf-type file type capable of handling up to 4 billion records!
 At the same time, VP-Info/Shark can also keep up to 10 different data files (for example, invoices, statements, customers, shipping, inventory, etc) at the same time.
 Still remarkable to this day!

 SharkBase has been extensively distributed and tested by users around the world under its earlier name, VP-Info Professional II.
 Database users and developers participating in the 1992 Data Based Advisor poll not only voted performance and maintainability of applications the attributes they want most from their database products; they selected VP-Info Professional II tops in both “Performance of Product” and “Performance of Applications Developed”.
 All poll results were far ahead of all the best-selling products of the time.